Domestic flights may resume by May 18: Aarogya Setu app mandatory for passengers

 Coronavirus crisis: Indian Railways resume services gradually; Train ticket reservation begins

-Travelers will be asked to download the Aarogya Setu app mandatorily and the app will act as an e-pass for their travel.
+Travellers will be asked to download the Aarogya Setu app mandatorily and the app will act as an e-pass for their travel.
 Apart from that it will be compulsory for the passengers to wear face cover and undergo screening at departure and only asymptomatic passengers will be allowed to board the flights.

 It is expected that when the airlines restart their services, they will have to abide by social distancing norms by keeping every alternate seat vacant in passenger flights.